contigen/speak-notes/README.md

 # Speak-Notes

-A voice-note app using the JavaScript Web Speech API; the app transcribes recognised speech into text and shows the result in a preview format and a note format, with real-time edit.
+A voice note transcription app using the JavaScript Web Speech API; the app transcribes recognised speech into text and shows the result in a preview format and a note format, with real-time edit.
 The preview shows the transcribed speech simultaneously as speech is being recognised, and the note form displays recognised speech which sound complete, as in a complete sentence. separate sounds are played when the speech recognition service is started and stopped, as a cue to users.
 The app listens in the language provided by the user agent.
 It allows to download the transcript, which is split into a new line at every period, as a text file.

 This project was bootstrapped with [Vite](https://vitejs.dev).